dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 * For `Y`, a positive number moves UP, negative number moves DOWN.

-* Set to 0 if no movement needed.
+* Set to 0 if no movement needed

 * **Disable mouse acceleration** for pixel-accurate results